|Bias||Author's judgement||Support for judgement|

 No participant cross-over.

-No information on administration of co-interventions of interest: anticoagulants.
-Biologics and antibiotics were reported
+Administration of co-interventions of interest: biologics and corticosteroids were reported.

 |Missing outcome data||

 Two participants dropped out from the combination treatment group after adverse reactions.

 Data available for >95% of population

 Risk assessed to be low for the outcomes: Mortality.
 Incidence of viral negative conversion.
 Incidence of clinical improvement.
 Adverse events.

 Mortality and viral negative conversion are observer-reported outcomes not involving judgement.

 Risk assessed to be low for the outcomes: Mortality.
 Incidence of viral negative conversion.